Dr. med. Dirk Manski

 Electrohydraulic Lithotripsy (EHL):

-The electric discharge triggered by a probe results in a pressure wave in the vicinity of the bladder stone, which leads to desintegration [fig. electrohydraulic lithotripsy].
+The electric discharge triggered by a probe results in a pressure wave in the vicinity of the bladder stone, which leads to disintegration [fig. electrohydraulic lithotripsy].
+The fragments are removed with the Ellik evacuator or bladder glass syringe.

-Electrohydraulic lithotripsy: positioning the probe in vicinity of a bladder stone (left).
-Result after several shock waves (right).
+Electrohydraulic lithotripsy: positioning of the probe in the vicinity of a bladder stone (left).
+The result after several shock waves (right).

 fig. Electrohydraulic lithotripsy of bladder stones